Candice Stewart: Appearance on Big Brother

 In 2013, Stewart was selected to appear on the American reality television series Big Brother 15 as a contestant (HouseGuest).
 On Day 5, McCrae nominated Candice and Jessie for eviction, feeling as though they were the least-liked people in the house.
 However, McCrae used the Power of Veto to remove Candice from the block, and chose to nominate Elissa in her place.
-Aaryn choose Candice along with Andy, Elissa, and Helen to be the Have-Nots for the second week.
+Aaryn chose Candice along with Andy, Elissa, and Helen to be the Have-Nots for the second week.
 She once again became one of the Have-Nots during week four and five.
 During week five, Stewart was selected to compete for the Power of Veto competition; however, Spencer won the Power of Veto.
 On Day 39, Spencer used the Power of Veto to remove himself from the block, with Candice being nominated in his place in an attempt to ensure Howard's eviction.
 Jessie and Candice, believing that Amanda and McCrae were in control of the game, attempted to get the votes to evict Amanda from the house, though this plan failed.
 As a result, Candice and Jessie became outcasts in the house, and became the targets for several HouseGuests.
 During week six, Candice won a $5,000 prize.
 GinaMarie and her allies decided to target Candice and Jessie for eviction, hoping to see Candice be evicted from the house.
 On Day 43, GinaMarie chose to nominate Candice and Jessie for eviction.
 Candice lost the Veto competition and had to wear a "Clownitard" for a week.
 They also learned that this season would feature nine Jury members, rather than seven.
 Candice then became the sixth HouseGuest to be evicted when she received seven eviction votes (7–0–0).
 She became the first member of the Jury of Nine.